Powers (American TV series): Development for FX

 Sony Pictures had optioned the series for film production in 2001.
 Powers television show began the development on FX in 2009, with Brian Michael Bendis as the writer of the pilot for the show.
 In February 2011, a greenlit pilot of the show scripted by Charles H. Eglee was announced as a co-production by Sony Pictures Television and FX Networks.
 Soon after, Charles S. Dutton became the first cast member in May when he signed on to play Captain Cross.
 Imminent filming in Chicago within weeks was announced in June.
 The following week, Lucy Punch was cast as Deena Pilgrim.
 Katee Sackhoff had campaigned for the part.
 Although FX was rumored to be courting Kyle Chandler for the part of Walker, Jason Patric was cast in the part.
 Later in June, Carly Foulkes was cast as RetroGirl and Bailee Madison as Calista.

 Filming on the pilot began in Chicago in early July 2011 and ended in early August.
 In November, FX began to retool and reshoot the Powers pilot.
 Bendis wrote at the time that the reshoots were planned for January and were "all about tone and clarity".
 In April 2012, more scripts were ordered and writing continued, but reshoots and recasting were being discussed by the network.

 Move to PlayStation Network

 Instead of premiering on FX, Powers became the first original television series for the PlayStation Network, and was announced to stream exclusively on PlayStation consoles in December 2014.
-That year in the summer, Susan Heyward, Max Fowler and Adam Godley were cast as Deena Pilgrim, Krispin Stockley and Captain Cross.
-Eddie Izzard, Noah Taylor and Olesya Rulin were cast in the roles of "Big Bad" Wolfe, Johnny Royalle and Calista.
+That year in the summer, Susan Heyward, Max Fowler, and Adam Godley were cast as Deena Pilgrim, Krispin Stockley, and Captain Cross.
+Eddie Izzard, Noah Taylor, and Olesya Rulin were cast in the roles of "Big Bad" Wolfe, Johnny Royalle, and Calista.
 Sharlto Copley was cast as Christian Walker and Michelle Forbes as RetroGirl.
 Mario Lopez guest stars in the pilot episode as the host of Extra wondering about Walker's current whereabouts.

-The series was renewed for a second season in May 2015, with the second season consisting of 10 episodes.
-It was subsequently canceled in August 2016, after premiering in May of the same year.
+The series was renewed for a second season in May 2015 for 10 episodes.
+It was canceled in August 2016.